Green and Resilient Residential and Commercial Construction

 For licensing purposes, healthcare facilities are required to have a PCRA/ICRA process established.
 The PCRA/ICRA is used for any healthcare facility demolition, construction, or renovation.
 It is a formal protocol used to identify potential healthcare construction risks and create mitigation strategies to reduce or eliminate them.
 The PCRA/ICRA Certificate Program is designed to assist in meeting the intent and compliance requirements of the Joint Commission standard.

-The ANSI-accredited Pre-construction Risk Assessment/Infection Control Risk Assessment Certificate Program is designed for healthcare pre-construction, construction and maintenance personnel.
+The Pre-construction Risk Assessment/Infection Control Risk Assessment Certificate Program is designed for healthcare pre-construction, construction, and maintenance personnel.
 For short, it’s called the PCRA/ICRA Certificate Program.
-It prepares construction workers to deliver high quality construction within the healthcare arena.
+It prepares construction workers to deliver high-quality construction within the healthcare arena.
 PCRA and ICRA are processes that help reduce the risks associated with healthcare construction and healthcare facility maintenance.
-The focus is on protecting everyone who could be adversely affected – patients, staff, visitors, construction workers and the surrounding communities.
+The focus is on protecting everyone who could be adversely affected – patients, staff, visitors, construction workers, and the surrounding communities.

 Those who successfully demonstrate their competencies by completing the 12-hour webinar training and passing the exam earn the PCRA/ICRA Certificate.

-The exam contains 25 multiple choice questions.
-Candidates have 50 minutes to complete the exam.
-Exams are administered through remote proctoring using a PC or desktop that has sufficient wi-fi connectivity.
+The exam contains 40 multiple-choice questions.
+Candidates have 90 minutes to complete the exam.
+Exams are administered through remote proctoring using a PC or desktop that has sufficient Wi-Fi connectivity.